HTTP-RPC/Sierra/README.md

 <text-pane text="Hello, World!" horizontalAlignment="center"/>
 ```

-Numeric and boolean values are automatically converted to the appropriate type.
-Supported constants and enum values can be specified using [kebab case](https://en.wikipedia.org/wiki/Letter_case#Kebab_case).
+Numeric and boolean values are specified via their string representations.
+Supported constants and enum values are specified in [kebab case](https://en.wikipedia.org/wiki/Letter_case#Kebab_case).

 ### Color and Font Values
 Color and font properties can be specified using the formats supported by `Color#decode()` and `Font#decode()`, respectively.
 For example, this markup creates an instance of `JLabel` and sets its "foreground" property to gray: